aiven/aiven-docs/docs/products/postgresql/howto/use-pgvector.md

 ---
 title: Enable and use pgvector on Aiven for PostgreSQL®
+sidebar_label: Enable and use pgvector
 ---

-Learn how to enable, use, and disable the pgvector extension for your Aiven for PostgreSQL service.

 The [pgvector extension](/docs/products/postgresql/concepts/pgvector) allows you to perform the vector similarity search and use embedding techniques directly in Aiven for PostgreSQL.

 ## Prerequisites